Skip to main content

 Every SnapTemplate design works with Darkroom Booth out of the box:

-- Custom designs ($25): Both PSD and PNG included.
-Use the PSD for on-site flexibility or the PNG for quick setup.
+• Custom designs ($25): Print-ready PNG plus a ready-to-load XBDR file included.
+Open the XBDR to drop the design into Darkroom with no setup, or import the PNG manually.
 Order a custom template with your client's branding.

 For DSLR Booth users: the setup guide for that platform is available at How to Set Up Templates in DSLR Booth.
 Both platforms accept the same PNG format, so your SnapTemplate files work in either software without conversion.